manoharan-lab/holopy/docs/source/users/firststeps.rst

 .. note::

     The wavelength specified in the Optics object is the wavelength in vacuum.
-Holopy uses the given wavelength and medium refractive index to calculate the wavelength in the medium.
+HoloPy uses the given wavelength and medium refractive index to calculate the wavelength in the medium.
 The wavelength in the medium is available as::